 Marking Scheme / Validity of MAT Score

-- Admit Card contains Candidate's Name, Form No, Roll No, Test Date, Test Time and Test Venue Address.
-The candidate has to strictly follow the date and time allotted to him/her in the case of Computer Based Test.
+The candidate must strictly follow the date and time allotted to him/her in the case of Computer Based Test.

 - Candidates are to report to the allotted test centre at least 45 minutes before the scheduled commencement of the test.